ethereum/EIPs/EIPS/eip-X.md

 ### Requirements

+- Generating locks, (one for each `NUMBER_OF_LOCKS`)
-- This contract SHALL generate 1 integer, the modulus, of exactly 784 random bits.
+  - This contract SHALL generate 1 integer, the modulus, of exactly `MODULUS_BIT_SIZE` random bits.
-  It SHALL then generate another integer, the base, of <= 784 bits and reduce it modulo the first generated integer.
+    It SHALL then generate another integer, the base, of <= `MODULUS_BIT_SIZE` bits and reduce it modulo the first generated integer.
   - If the base is equal to 1 or -1 mod _n_ or is coprime to the modulus, it MUST be thrown out and another base MUST be generated.
 - This contract MUST accept funds from any account without restriction.
 - This contract MUST allow someone to provide the multiplicative order of the base with the modulus.
   If it is the correct solution, then this contract MUST send all of its funds to the solver and mark a flag to indicate that this contract has been solved.